gxfab/SY43_P2022/README.md

 ## Description of the project:

 This project is made for the SY43 course.

 <br>

 ## The Team:
-	-William Man
+- William Man
-	-Marius Bozane
+- Marius Bozane

 <br>